-activities of our last Colorado home.
-Skagit could work to this 0.2 direction easily.
-83. Let's do what we can to allow this in our county.
-84. Letting others in Washington see agriculture in Skagit County is wonderful and should be encouraged as long as it doesn't destroy farmland.
+- activities of our last Colorado home.
+Skagit could work to this direction easily.

+- 83. Let's do what we can to allow this in our county.

+- 84. Letting others in Washington see agriculture in Skagit County is wonderful and should be encouraged as long as it doesn't destroy farmland.
 When I ran a Christmas tree farm, the sales in Dec.
-2020 almost doubled with everyone wanting to get OF outside during Covid. limit high density housing in all forms, or agritourism and 85. farming will be strangled by the inability to access either 06 Lived in central Texas for many years, have seen what 86. unbridled development can do to an area.
+2020 almost doubled with everyone wanting to get outside during Covid.

+- 85. limit high density housing in all forms, or agritourism and farming will be strangled by the inability to access either

+- 86. Lived in central Texas for many years, have seen what unbridled development can do to an area.
 Preserving the beauty and peace of the Skagit Valley is paramount and will require constant vigilance.

-87. Love it!
-88. Make sure it is all have permits.
-Are being inspected and are 00. flowing the rules if the permits but make the permit process easier and faster.
+- 87. Love it!

+- 88. Make sure it is all have permits.
+Are being inspected and are flowing the rules if the permits but make the permit process easier and faster.
 Don't just leave the applications sitting on someone's desk.; Do this right and not screw up the works by red tape and make it easier to get a permit or a qualified reason ss to why a permit will not be issued in a timely manner.

-89. Making it allowable and easier for agritourism will benefit farms, and bring additional income to other businesses in the county.
-90. Maybe if there is a specific points person that exclusively works with farms for agricultural events, stands, etc. Maybe that person could also be with SPF so that it's not exclusively a county issue but fellow farmers and other SPF members that could share the work, efforts, and dreams of farmers and what future events, etc they could do with their properties will taking the burden off the county.
+- 89. Making it allowable and easier for agritourism will benefit farms, and bring additional income to other businesses in the county.

+- 90. Maybe if there is a specific points person that exclusively works with farms for agricultural events, stands, etc. Maybe that person could also be with SPF so that it's not exclusively a county issue but fellow farmers and other SPF members that could share the work, efforts, and dreams of farmers and what future events, etc they could do with their properties will taking the burden off the county.
 I really want to ensure that farmers get the creative and supportive vision they need to keep their farms financially afloat within the rules written.
 I also want to ensure that whatever rules the county decide do not lead to a slippery slope from outside influences coming in and making their choices with our land too.

-91. More signage on fields to tell someone passing by what the crop is who's in charge of this??
-92. Move with caution.
+- 91. More signage on fields to tell someone passing by what the crop is.... who's in charge of this??

+- 92. Move with caution.
 Mass tourism is a time bomb.

-93. N/A 94.
-Na 95.
-No 96.
-No 97.
-No 98.
-No 99. no 100.
-No 101.
-No 102.
-No 103. no 104.
-No 105.
-No 106.
-No 107.
-No comment 108.
-No farms; ¡No food!
-109. , .
-No. 110.
-No. No. Thanks for the effort!
-110. No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato 110.
-No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their 110.
-No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their robots!), and the seed growers are not so keen on ag tourism, 110.
-No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their robots!), and the seed growers are not so keen on ag tourism, because there survival does not count on it.
-But the 20-100- 110.
-111. No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their robots!), and the seed growers are not so keen on ag tourism, because there survival does not count on it.
-But the 20-100- acre farmers need help.
-110. 111.
-112. No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their robots!), and the seed growers are not so keen on ag tourism, because there survival does not count on it.
-But the 20-100- acre farmers need help.
-Nothing at this time 110.
-111. 112.
-No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their robots!), and the seed growers are not so keen on ag tourism, because there survival does not count on it.
-But the 20-100- acre farmers need help.
-Nothing at this time Open the dikes to biking and walking.
-Huge opportunity 110.
-111. 111.
-112. 113.
-No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their robots!), and the seed growers are not so keen on ag tourism, because there survival does not count on it.
-But the 20-100- acre farmers need help.
-Nothing at this time Open the dikes to biking and walking.
+- 93. N/A

+- 94. Na

+- 95. No

+- 96. No

+- 97. No

+- 98. No

+- 100. No

+- 101. No

+- 102. No

+- 103. no 104.
+No

+- 105. No

+- 106. No

+- 107. No comment

+- 108. No farms; ¡No food!

+- 109. No

+- 110. No. Thanks for the effort!

+- 111. Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their robots!), and the seed growers are not so keen on ag tourism, because there survival does not count on it.
+But the 20-100-acre farmers need help.

+- 112. Nothing at this time

+- 113. Open the dikes to biking and walking.
 Huge opportunity missed!

-110. 111.
-111. 112.
-113. No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their robots!), and the seed growers are not so keen on ag tourism, because there survival does not count on it.
-But the 20-100- acre farmers need help.
-Nothing at this time Open the dikes to biking and walking.
-Huge opportunity missed!
-Opening more dikes to walking and perhaps to cycling would 110.
-111. 111.
-112. 113.
-No. No. Thanks for the effort!
-Not to knock the big boys, but my guess is the big potato growers, Skagit Valley Farms (tourists get in the way of their robots!), and the seed growers are not so keen on ag tourism, because there survival does not count on it.
-But the 20-100- acre farmers need help.
-Nothing at this time Open the dikes to biking and walking.
-Huge opportunity missed!
+- 114. Opening more dikes to walking and perhaps to cycling would be a huge boon to tourism without taking away farm land.
+We are paying our taxes for the dikes yet have little access to most of them.
+There are many birders who come to the